timopaehrisch/pyBTCProxy/README.md

 # pyBTCProxy
-pyBTCProxy is a proxy application which allows Core Lightning (CLN, and possibly lnd, eclair or other Lightning implementations) to run with a pruned Bitcoin node.
+pyBTCProxy is a proxy application that facilitates the operation of Core Lightning (CLN), and potentially other Lightning implementations like lnd or Eclair, alongside a pruned Bitcoin node.

-## lnd and eclair users please read this!
+## Attention lnd and Eclair users, please take note of this!
-Please note that my motivation to write this script was to run my Core Lightning (CLN) node with a pruned Bitcoin node, so 99% of development and testing was done with CLN.
-I did a quick test run with an lnd instance, which started up, connected and synced the network graph via pyBTCProxy just like normal, but I did not check how lnd reacts when it tries to retrieve a block that has been pruned (timeouts, retries etc.).
-I could need some help here, so please share your experience, if you run pyBTCProxy with lnd, eclair or anything else.
-I only tested pyBTCProxy with the Bitcoin Core implementation of bitcoind.
+Please be aware that my primary motivation for developing this script was to enable the operation of my Core Lightning (CLN) node alongside a pruned Bitcoin node.
+Consequently, approximately 99% of the development and testing was conducted using CLN.
+While I conducted a brief test with an lnd instance, which successfully initialized, connected, and synchronized the network graph through pyBTCProxy as expected, I did not thoroughly investigate how lnd reacts when attempting to retrieve pruned blocks (such as timeouts or retries).
+I would greatly appreciate any assistance or insights from users who have experience running pyBTCProxy with lnd, Eclair, or any other Lightning implementations.
+It's important to note that my testing of pyBTCProxy was exclusively conducted with the Bitcoin Core implementation of bitcoind.

 ## What and Why?
-Usually running a Lightning node also requires to run a full Bitcoin node, which in a typical home setup is a Raspberry Pi with a 1 or 2 TB SSD to store the Bitcoin blockchain.
-While a VPS (virtual private server) with sufficient resources to run the node software is available for a couple of dollars per month, buying ~ 1 TB storage for the Bitcoin blockchain pushes prices quickly beyond a hundred dollars per month.
-The cheapest VPS usually come with 40 to 80 GB storage space, which would be enough to run a pruned Bitcoin node that keeps for instance 50% (20-40 GB) of the latest blocks.
+Typically, operating a Lightning node entails running a full Bitcoin node, commonly achieved through a Raspberry Pi setup equipped with a 1 or 2 TB SSD to accommodate the Bitcoin blockchain.
+However, opting for a virtual private server (VPS) with adequate resources to support the node software is an alternative, often costing just a few dollars per month.
+Conversely, obtaining approximately 1 TB of storage solely for the Bitcoin blockchain can significantly escalate expenses, exceeding a hundred dollars per month.
+Most budget-friendly VPS plans offer storage capacities ranging from 40 to 80 GB, sufficient for running a pruned Bitcoin node that retains around 50% (20-40 GB) of the latest blocks.

-Theoretically CLN (and lnd) support running with a pruned Bitcoin node not out-of-the-box.
-In reality however, after having openened a handful of lightning channels, it usually does not take very long until error like these start to appear in CLN's log file:
+Theoretically, Core Lightning (CLN) (and lnd) are capable of running with a pruned Bitcoin node, albeit not directly supported out-of-the-box.
+However, in practice, after opening a few lightning channels, it is common to encounter errors like the following in CLN's log file:

 ```
 2024-03-27T12:28:40.220Z UNUSUAL plugin-bcli: bitcoin-cli -rpcconnect=... -rpcport=... -rpcuser=... -stdinrpcpass getblock 000000000000000000037c083a5da1f3362008a4cdd86e0f231d8956d2a14452 0 exited with status 1